Downloading Tomb Raider: Anniversary PC Savegame and Profile Files

 WHAT ARE .ZIP FILES?

-All the PC save files on this site come in .zip files.
+All the save files on this site come in .zip files.
 A .zip file (also called a .zip archive) is like a digital "envelope" containing other files.
-Using .zip archives lets me group savegame files, such as all checkpoints in a level, together in one convenient "package,".
+Using .zip archives lets me group savegame files together in one convenient "package," such as a group of saves for a given level.
 Also, since the data in .zip files is compressed, the files are smaller and download more quickly.

 WILL YOUR SAVES WORK IN MY GAME?

 My Anniversary save files were made using the North American DVD version of the game.
 As far as I know, they are compatible with most other DVD versions and with the Direct2Drive and GameTap download versions.
-They will not work with the BitTorrent download or with a certain Pakistani DVD version, both of which use a different source code.
-I do offer a collection of BitTorrent saves which were donated to this site by another player.
-These are on my savegame download page below the main selection.
+They will not work with certain unofficial versions, which use a different source code.
+Saves for one of the torrent versions are available on my savegame download page below the main selection.

 HOW DO I DOWNLOAD A SAVEGAME FILE?